Hohe Tauern

 (c)Jacqueline Moesslacher

-The strictly protected edelweiss flower, which originates from Central Asia, symbolises alpine flora like no other plant.
+The strictly protected edelweiss flower symbolises alpine flora like no other plant.
 Its white-felt surface protects the button-like flower heads and upper leaves from cold, dehydration and UV radiation – and this means it can adapt perfectly to the harsh conditions of the high mountains.

 Pink flowers and mountains